isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryii.md

 &#9744;  <i><b>A) Application for Entry Approval</b></i>

 All travellers, except Singapore Citizens and Permanent Residents, must apply for entry approval to enter Singapore using a SafeTravel Lane.
-Details on the appropriate lane to use to enter Singapore can be accessed via the [“Travelling to Singapore”](/arriving/overview) page.
+Details on the appropriate lane to use to enter Singapore can be accessed via the <a href="/arriving/overview" target="_blank">“Travelling to Singapore”</a> page.

 &#9744;  <i><b>B) Pre-Departure COVID-19 Polymerase Chain Reaction Test (PDT)</b></i>

 Travellers must take a PDT **within 48 hours before departure** for Singapore, unless they:
 - Below the age of three in this calendar year; or
-- Have remained in any [Category (I) country/region](/shn-and-swab-summary) in the past 14 consecutive days before departure; or
+- Have remained in any <a href="/shn-and-swab-summary" target="_blank">Category (I) country/region</a> in the past 14 consecutive days before departure; or
 - Are Singapore Citizen entering Singapore via the Causeway or Second Link.

-Travellers are required to take their PDT at an [accredited or authorised testing facility](https://www.moh.gov.sg/covid-19/accreditation-bodies-for-covid-19-testing) in the country/region of departure and ensure that the PDT:
+Travellers are required to take their PDT at an <a href="https://www.moh.gov.sg/covid-19/accreditation-bodies-for-covid-19-testing" target="_blank">accredited or authorised testing facility</a> in the country/region of departure and ensure that the PDT:
 - Is in English (or accompanied with an English translation);
 - Contains the traveller's name, and Date of Birth or Passport number (per the passport used to travel to Singapore); and
 - Reflects the date and result of the PCR test.

-Travellers with difficulties getting a COVID-19 PCR test before their departure can contact the Safe Travel Office [here](/contact-us).
+Travellers with difficulties getting a COVID-19 PCR test before their departure can contact the Safe Travel Office <a href="/contact-us" target="_blank">here</a>.

 &#9744;  <i><b>C) Submission of Health Declaration</b></i>